Max Keiser: Broadcasting career

 Keiser presented Rumble at the Box Office for NBC's Access Hollywood.
 He also produced and hosted the weekly talk show Buy, Sell, Hold for CBS radio's KLSX in Los Angeles, CA. He also presented The Truth About Markets on Resonance 104.4 FM in London, but the show is no longer listed on their website as of at least June 2022.

 People & Power

 Keiser produced 10 short documentary films covering aspects of financial markets for Al Jazeera's series People & Power.
 The films include Rigged Markets, Money Geyser, Death of the Dollar, Peaked, Extraordinary Antics, Savers vs Speculators, Banking On It, Private Finance or Public Swindle? and Focus on Locusts.

-The Oracle with Max Keiser
+The Oracle with Max Keiser (BBC)

 A pilot episode was produced for Al-Jazeera English titled The Oracle.
 The show was developed into a series for BBC World News.
 The series first aired on January 9, 2009.
 Keiser left the BBC after ten episodes.
 On Twitter, he said he left because he was ordered not to mention Israel in any context.

+He also hosted the New Year's Eve special The Keiser's Business Guide to 2010 for BBC Radio 5 Live.